Digital-Peak/DPDocker/webserver/README.md

 - -pg
   The Postgres database version.
 You can use supported tags on [hub.docker.com](https://hub.docker.com/_/postgres).
 If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
 - -r
-  If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.
+  When "yes" then the whole web server is rebuild and you have a clean setup as when you started it for the first time.

 ## Internals
 When starting the web server, there are seven docker containers started.
 An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server, a Mailcatcher server and an FTP server.
 All of them are out of the box ready to use.

 To install Joomla, link the extensions and discover them we use a mix of PHP and shell scripts.
 All these scripts can be found in the scripts folder.

+To speed up Joomla installations, DPDocker is caching the Joomla releases in the www/cache folder.
+So when something is screwed up, delete the cache folder.
+It downloads then the code again and installs the dependencies and builds the assets from scratch.

 ### Extension linking
 Extensions in the same directory as this project will automatically being linked when they follow the directory structure as described in the [main document](https://github.com/Digital-Peak/DPDocker#structure) or the [Weblinks for Joomla!
 Repository](https://github.com/joomla-extensions/weblinks).